LearnOnDemandSystems/docs/lod/cloud-fabric-explanation.md

 Both AWS and Azure use Access Control Policies (ACP) to control resource provisioning to limit access in the subscription/account used in the lab.

 - **Azure** uses ACPs to limit what the user can do.
 By default, Azure allows every resource to be provisioned.
 It is up to the lab author to define in the ACP what the lab user is explicitly allowed to provision in the lab.
-Followig best practices, the lab author does this by creating an ACP that denies all resources except those that are explicitly permitted by the ACP.
+Following best practices, the lab author does this by creating an ACP that denies all resources except those that are explicitly permitted by the ACP.

 - **AWS** uses ACPs to specify what the user can do.
 By default, AWS disallows every resource from being provisioned, and it is up to the lab author to define what the user can explicitly provision in the lab.